TrellixVulnTeam/swahilipython_SCMU/Doc/extending/extending.rst

        /* Initialize the Python interpreter.
 Required. */ Py_Initialize();

-       /* Optionally import the module; alternatively,
+       /* Optionally agiza the module; alternatively,
-          import can be deferred until the embedded script imports it. */
+          agiza can be deferred until the embedded script imports it. */
        PyImport_ImportModule("spam");